n-mounier/MRlap/README.md

 GWAS summary statistics.
 MR estimates can be subject to different types of biases due to the overlap between the exposure and outcome samples, the use of weak instruments and Winner’s curse.
-Our approach simultaneously accounts and corrects for all these biases.
+Our approach simultaneously accounts and corrects for all these biases, using cross-trait LD-score regression (LDSC) to approximate the overlap.
 Estimating the corrected effect using our approach can be performed as a sensitivity analysis: if the corrected effect do not significantly differ from the observed effect, then IVW-MR estimate can be safely used.
 However, when there is a significant difference, corrected effects